 Trojan horse—disguises itself as a useful program or code so you can install it on your system.
 The attackers then use the Trojan to steal sensitive information or install additional malware to gain deeper control of the system.

 Ransomware—encrypts files or locks users out of a system, asking them to pay a ransom, typically in cryptocurrency, to regain access.
-There is no guarantee that attackers will release the files even after the ransom is paid.
+There is no guarantee that attackers will release the files even after the ransomware is removed.

 Rootkit—gives the attacker administrator or root privileges on an infected system.
 Once inside, an attacker can move laterally through a network or create additional entry points.